 In another weight-saving measure, all Gold Wing and Gold Wing Tour models

 feature an Integrated Starter Generator system (ISG), which integrates the

 generator and starter-motor functions into one component.
 This incorporation

-allowed for removal of the starter motor and starter-system wiring,
+allowed for removal of the starter motor and starter-system wiring, achieving a

 Honda has fully modernized the Gold Wing models with the introduction of a